Professor of Electrical Engineering

 I started doing research on memory devices around 2003.
 Research on memory had been rather “predictable” for many years until recently.
 It was predictable because the major advances for memory devices involved scaling down the physical dimensions of essentially the same device structure using basically the same materials.
-The situation has changed in the last decade.
+The situation has changed in the last two decades.
 Memory devices are beginning to be difficult to scale down.
 But perhaps the most important change is that new applications and products (e.g. mobile phones, tablets, enterprise-scale disk storage) in the last decade are often enabled by advances in memory technology, in particular solid-state non-volatile memories.

 [Nanoscale metal oxide RRAM fabricated by self-assembly patterning (Yi (Alice) Wu, He (Linda) Yi et al.)]

 We are developing novel memory devices and circuits that implement neural network accelerators on a logic platform that has high-density on-chip non-volatile memories.

 [Compute-in-memory chip with data flow re-configurability.
 The neurosynaptic core and the full chip with 48 cores and 3 million RRAM cells.
 W. Wan and UCSD, Tsinghua U, Notre Dame U. collaborators]